Remediation and Reclamation Policy Issues and Knowledge Gaps

 • Methods for assessing components of habitat for various species (e.g., caribou, mountain sheep, goats).

-• How much grass is too much to ensure reasonable growth over time in sensitive areas (e.g. caribou).
+• How much grass is too much to ensure reasonable growth over time in sensitive areas.

 • Retrospective study on forested trajectories for reclaimed eco-sites with First Nations, Indigenous community representation to measure the success of forested BMP/treatments on wellsites post certification.

-• Site selection criteria and tools for selection when reclaiming to wetlands (sites that were not previously wetlands).
+• Site selection criteria and tools for selection when reclaiming wetlands for sites that were not previously wetlands.

-• Review of species richness of reclaimed wetlands on large borrow pits within the combined zones of shallow open water, emergent, wet meadow zones and swamps (when present) across the boreal/parkland for the purpose of reclamation certification.
+• Review of species richness of reclaimed wetlands on large borrow pits within the combined zones of shallow open water, emergent, wet meadow zones and swamps (when present) across the boreal/parkland.

 • Minimum species richness and cover required to verify a desired wetland plant community.